PedroMarianoAlmeida/offical-turbo-v1/README.md

   - [ ] Create a Step Progress UI (Put in new-image/layout)
   - [ ] Add Default padding (at least on forms)
   - [ ] Add max width on forms (and centralize?)
+- [ ] Upgrade Step 2 Form
+  - Add the Step 1 text as remainder
+  - Add a button of "Keep suggestion" and the the placeholder will became the answer
 - [ ] Create About page
 - [ ] Create home page (or just Add the History first, because the plan is to put a feed of created images there)
 - [ ] Improve loading dashboard page - On LoadingWrapper